-Service writers are also involved in developing cost estimates.
-He tracks service/work orders and parts requests.
-When a customer asks for repairs, it is the service writer who files it on report.
-He is also the one who puts everything on paper like the needed parts, pricing, and labor estimates.
+Service writers are involved in developing cost estimates and tracks service/work orders and parts requests.
+When a customer asks for repairs, it is the service writer who files it on the report.
+They also put everything on paper such as the required parts, pricing, and labor estimates.

 Working Conditions and Salary